anakadote/slate-bamlt/source/index.html.md

 We use basic authentication for all requests.

-The username should be "api" and the password is your API key.
+The username should be “api” and the password is your API key.

 # Leads